willibrandon/gonuget/docs/implementation/CLI-M2-ADVANCED-FEATURES.md

 	return condition
 }

-// validateFrameworkCompatibility checks if a package is compatible with a target framework func validateFrameworkCompatibility(p *Project, packageID, framework string) error {
+// validateFrameworkCompatibility checks if a package is compatible with a target framework.
+// This performs basic TFM validation.
+Full package compatibility is validated during restore. func validateFrameworkCompatibility(p *Project, packageID, framework string) error {
-	// Use gonuget's existing framework compatibility logic
-	// This integrates with the frameworks package

-	// Parse target framework
+	// Parse and validate the target framework moniker
-	tf, err := frameworks.Parse(framework)
+	_, err := frameworks.Parse(framework)
 	if err != nil {
 		return fmt.Errorf("invalid target framework '%s': %w", framework, err) }

-	// For now, accept all packages (validation can be enhanced later)
+	// Design Note: Package-to-framework compatibility validation is intentionally deferred
+	// to the restore phase.
+This matches dotnet behavior (see sdk/src/Cli/dotnet/Commands/Package/Add/PackageAddCommand.cs).
-	// Full validation would require:
+	//
+	// Rationale:
 	// 1.
-Downloading package
+The restore.Restorer already downloads packages and parses nuspecs
 	// 2.
-Reading nuspec
+Restore uses frameworks.FrameworkReducer for compatibility checks
 	// 3.
-Checking <dependencies> groups for framework compatibility _ = tf
+Restore provides detailed error messages when incompatible
+	// 4.
+Pre-validation would duplicate work and slow down add command
+	// 5.
+Users get immediate feedback since restore runs by default (unless --no-restore)
+	//
+	// If --no-restore is used, users won't see compatibility errors until they run restore.
-	return nil
+	// This is acceptable and matches dotnet behavior. return nil
 }